 Do not get confused with the design and development processes.
 Yes, they go hand in hand but are fundamentally different.

-The app designing process is all about the visuals of the app and the app development process is all about the functioning of the app.
+The app designing process is all about the visuals of the app.
+And the process of application development is all about the functioning of the app.
 It is nothing but coding and constructing the app as per the design.

-In an ideal world, an app developer is involved throughout the designing process to give feedback on the functionality of the design.
+In an ideal world, the app developers are involved throughout the app designing process to give feedback on the functionality of the design.
 But the actual work begins when the design is finalized.

 To walk with the everyday evolving technologies, you should use coding languages like RoR, PHP, Angular Js, ReactJs, Node js, GOLang, and .Net.
 These coding languages make your mobile app design future proof.